Blind calibration of a quantum computer: Benchmarking blind calibration

-We first verify the error recovery by intentionally miscalibrating our experimental system.
-We prepare a three-qubit random product state and add varying amounts of over-rotation and beam crosstalk errors to the system.
-For over-rotation errors, we add a small extra angle to the target qubit, while for beam crosstalk errors, we add small rotations to the neighboring qubits.
-We add rotations of 0\%, 1\%, 2.5\%, and 5\% (of $\frac{\pi}{2}$) and correct the data for classical readout errors (see \cref{sec:spam-measurement}) to ensure only rotational measurement errors are present.
-We then use blind calibration to recover the injected errors, shown in \cref{fig:injected-error-fig}(a).
+We then verify the correct functioning of blind calibration in an experimental system by intentionally miscalibrating our system and recovering the \emph{known} miscalibrations.
+To this end, we prepare a three-qubit random product state and add varying amounts of overrotation and symmetric beam crosstalk with uniform phase to the system, resulting in two total error parameters.
+For overrotation errors, we add a small extra angle to the target qubit, while for beam crosstalk errors, we add small rotations to the neighboring qubits.
+We add rotations of 0\%, 1\%, 2.5\%, and 5\% (of $\frac{\pi}{2}$) and correct the data for classical readout errors (see Appendix~\ref{app:spam-measurement}) to ensure only rotational measurement errors are present.
+We perform $10^4$ experimental shots then use blind calibration to recover the injected errors, shown in \cref{fig:injected-error-fig}(a).
 We find accurate recoveries of the injected miscalibrations.

+To assess the quality of the blind calibration estimates, we perform \emph{blind-calibration tomography}, where we use the parameters obtained in blind calibration, \emph{standard tomography}, where the calibration is assumed to be perfect (i.e. $\xi = 0$), and \emph{direct-calibration tomography}, where the calibration parameters are those obtained from direct measurements on the device.

+In order to perform direct-calibration tomography, We directly measure readout errors and beam crosstalk magnitude.
+Readout errors can be estimated by measuring a single target ion in the $\ket{1}$ ($\ket{0}$) state.
+Any dark (bright) measurement on the target detector channel indicates a dark (bright) error.
+Additionally, any bright measurement on the neighboring channels indicates a spillover error.
+Beam crosstalk is measured by performing a Rabi flop on a target ion and observing its neighboring ions.
+It is important to note that in this system, due to drifts in the beam position, the Rabi frequency of each ion may shift, giving rise to innacurate single-qubit pulses.
+We routinely calibrate single-qubit gates by applying a $\pi/2$-pulse to each ion and correcting the duration of the pulse based on the result.
+In our method, we model slow-drifting systematic overrotations which may arise due to over or under-compensation during this calibration.